 The first electric bus was introduced by Gillig in 2016.
 More than 50 customers across the country are now operating Gillig’s battery electric bus or have orders for the vehicles.
 The bus builder is currently booking new bus orders into 2023.

 Gillig’s current electric bus is a second-generation product built on the company’s Low Floor Platform.
-The bus features a Cummins powertrain and is supported by Cummins service centers located throughout the country
+The bus features the Cummins Battery Electric System, featuring remote diagnostics and over-the-air connectivity and is supported by Cummins service centers located throughout the country.